 - Insufficient Collateral – Traditional banks prefer to work with businesses that have collateral because if the business defaults on the loan, the bank can acquire the collateral and sell it to recoup the loss.
 This is another catch-22, though.
 On the one hand, banks require new small businesses to provide collateral when applying for business loans.
 The problem is that startups usually don’t have collateral such as vehicles, real estate, investments, or business equipment.
 If serving up your business or home as collateral scares you, there are many options to get a loan without collateral.

 - Customer Base – Banks like to grant loans to industries they consider stable.
 If they view your customers as a targeted niche, they may reject your loan application.
 Generally, they prefer to work with a business that has a diversified portfolio of clients.

 Ok, so you fall into one (or all) of the categories mentioned above.
 Does that mean you should give up, call it quits, and live off ramen for the rest of your life?
 Absolutely not.
 While traditional banks may make you feel like your business isn’t worthy of their trust, there are other options.
-Alternative lenders, like Kabbage, use data and technology to review your business health and approve loans instantly and online.
+Alternative lenders use data and technology to review your business health and approve loans instantly and online.

 This article was originally written on August 14, 2015 and updated on March 23, 2023.